Skip to content

 Empathy

-Definition: The ability to understand and share the feelings of another person.
+Definition: The ability to understand and share another person's feelings.

 Wikipedia: Empathy